apache/opennlp/SECURITY.md

 for those the published checksum is fetched once and then stored, and if it cannot be retrieved the model is loaded and a warning is logged.

+Treat the cache directory (`~/.opennlp` by default) as trusted storage and protect it accordingly.

 The base URL can be overridden with the `OPENNLP_DOWNLOAD_BASE_URL` system property.
 That property is **operator configuration**.
 Pointing it at a host you do not control, and then receiving a malicious model, is not a vulnerability in